GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct imaging: Analysis

 \subsection{Shock}

 MS0735 is known to have an elliptical shock front.
 We modeled the cocoon shock as an enhancement of the pressure within the shock, including within the bubbles, by a uniform amount.
-This amount is parameterized by the Mach number $\mathcal{M}$, which was a fit parameter.
+This amount is parameterized by the Mach number, $\mathcal{M}$, which was a fit parameter.
 We took the shock geometry from V14.
 To confirm the SZ detection of the shock, we performed fits both with and without the shock enhancement.

-\subsection{The Bubbles}
+\subsection{The bubbles}

 We treated the bubbles by taking the geometry from the X-ray data.
-We assumed that the SZ signal within the bubbles is uniformly suppressed by some factor $f$; that is, if the Compton-y signal for the double beta profile is given by $h(x,y,z)$, then inside the bubble it is given by $(1-f)h(x,y,z)$.
-From the X-ray data, we approximate the bubbles as spherical in shape with radius $100$\,kpc $\simeq 30\arcsec$ (V14).
-When calculating the model, we multiply the signal for all points within the bubbles by a suppression factor $0\leq f \leq 1$, which is a free parameter of the model and allowed to differ between the bubbles.
-Note that the positions of the bubbles along the line-of-sight is unknown; we assume them to be in the plane of the sky (see Section~\ref{sec:discussion}).
+We assumed that the SZ signal within the bubbles is uniformly suppressed by some factor $f$; that is, if the Compton-$y$ signal for the double beta profile is given by $h(x,y,z)$, then inside the bubble it is given by $(1-f)h(x,y,z)$.
+From the X-ray data, we approximated the bubbles as spherical in shape with radius $100$\,kpc $\simeq 30\arcsec$ (V14).
+When calculating the model, we multiplied the signal for all points within the bubbles by a suppression factor $0\leq f \leq 1$, which is a free parameter of the model and allowed us to differentiate between the bubbles.
+We note that the positions of the bubbles along the line of sight are unknown; we assumed them to be in the plane of the sky (see Sect.~\ref{sec:discussion} for a discussion of the effect of moving the cavities out of the plane of the sky).
 The bubble parameters are summarized in Table~\ref{tab:bubble_pars}.

-In order to interpret these suppression factors, we have to convert them into electron temperatures.
-In both the thermal and non-thermal scenarios discussed in Section~\ref{sec:intro}, the electrons will contribute to the SZ signal.
-We therefore want to calculate the expected SZ signal $\Tilde{g}(T,x)$ in these two scenarios and compare them to the expected signal in the bubble regime if the ICM were unperturbed $g(T,x)$, where both spectra are functions of the electron temperature $T$ and the reduced frequency $x\equiv \frac{h \nu}{k_\textsc{b} T_\textsc{cmb}}$.
+In order to interpret these suppression factors, we had to convert them into electron temperatures.
+In both the thermal and nonthermal scenarios discussed in Sect.~\ref{sec:intro}, the electrons contribute to the SZ signal.
+We therefore wanted to calculate the expected SZ signal, $\Tilde{g}(T,x)$, in these two scenarios and compare them to the expected signal in the bubble regime if the ICM were unperturbed, $g(T,x)$, where both spectra are functions of the electron temperature, $T$, and the reduced frequency, $x\equiv \frac{h \nu}{k_\textsc{b} T_\textsc{cmb}}$.
 The suppression factor is then $f = 1 - \frac{\Tilde{g}}{g}$.
 The full derivation is given in Appendix~\ref{ap:f}.
-The results of this derivation, which is $f$ as a function of temperature in the thermal case and lower momentum cutoff in the non-thermal case, is shown in Figure~\ref{fig:sup_factor}.
+The results of this derivation, which is $f$ as a function of temperature in the thermal case and lower momentum cutoff in the nonthermal case, are shown in Fig.~\ref{fig:sup_factor}.